Bruce Wayne (Gotham): Season 4

 While training to fight crime as the "Dark Knight", Bruce starts investigating Ra's al Ghul, and learns that the mysterious terrorist wants to gain possession of a millennia-old dagger.
 Bruce buys the dagger at auction to draw Ra's out, but Ra's retaliates by killing Bruce's young friend Alex.
 Bruce becomes obsessed with avenging Alex, and confronts Ra's – who surprises him by begging Bruce to put him out of his misery.
 Bruce refuses, but when Ra's threatens his loved ones, he loses control and stabs Ra's with the dagger.
 Bruce feels guilty for killing Ra's in cold blood, and falls into a deep depression.
 He numbs the pain by partying nonstop, fires Alfred and gives up his plan to protect Gotham.
-When Ivy (Peyton List) doses him with her hallucinogenic plant toxin, however, he sees a vision of a fearsome, mysterious cloaked entity – what he would be in the future – who says he cannot escape who he really is before dissolving into a swarm of bats.
+When Ivy (Peyton List) doses him with her hallucinogenic plant toxin, however, he envisions a fearsome, mysterious cloaked entity representing what he would be in the future, who says he cannot escape who he really is before dissolving into a swarm of bats.
 That night, he reconciles with Alfred, and prevents Ivy from killing a crowd full of Gotham's social elite at a charity auction.